knudvaneeden/ddd/PROJ0200/README.txt

      or press <ALT P> to see the menu

-5. -The keys (e.g. <ALT P> are defined in the file 'keys.si'
+5. -Note: The keys (e.g. <ALT P>) are defined in the file 'keys.si'

 6. -The .ini file is the file proj0200.ini in the same directory (so you are not using tse.ini anymore, so keeping everything